-As the droplet presentation client 25 is platform independent, one instance of the droplet presentation client 25 can execute all instances of droplet-enabled applications whether downloaded from a web page or a standalone application running on the desktop.
+As the droplet presentation client 25 is platform independent, one instance of the droplet presentation client 25 can execute all instances of droplet-enabled applications whether 5 downloaded from a web page or a standalone application running on the desktop.
 However, the implementation of the droplet presentational client 25 may differ over various hardware and software platforms.
-For example, the droplet presentation client 25 is designed to cooperate with many web browsers of differing vendors, operates on non-personal computer platforms such as PalmPilots, internet-enabled radio telephones, NetplianceTM, 1-OpenersTM, tablet computers and others.
-The presentation client 25 also is designed to operate on multiple computer platforms such as personal computers running WindowsTM or Linux operating systems, Apple Macintosh and Sun Solaris work stations.
-Additionally, the server computers 30 and 40 operate on multiple hardware and software platforms such as, for example, Windows NT and Unix server plat-
+For example, the droplet presentation client 25 is designed to cooperate with many web 10 browsers of differing vendors, operates on non-personal computer platforms such as PalmPilots, internet-enabled radio telephones, NetplianceTM, 1-OpenersTM, tablet computers and others.
+The presentation client 25 also is designed to operate on multiple computer platforms such as personal 15 computers running WindowsTM or Linux operating systems, Apple Macintosh and Sun Solaris work stations.
+Additionally, the server computers 30 and 40 operate on multiple hardware and software platforms such as, for example, Windows NT and Unix server platforms.

 In a web based implementation (within a web page), the droplet presentational client 25 is preferably implemented as a Java applet, an ActiveX component, or as a browser plug-in.
 Each of these implementation technologies presents an interface that is embedded in a web page.
-The parameters of the HTML tag used to include the droplet presentational client 25 provides the server to connect to and what application to request to the presentational client 25
+The parameters of the 25 HTML tag used to include the droplet presentational client 25 provides the server to connect to and what application to request to the presentational client 25.

-In a desktop based implementation, the droplet presentaable.
+In a desktop based implementation, the droplet presentational client 25 is implemented as a standard native executable.
 The presentational client 25 is launched as the droplet link is invoked and the presentational client 25 receives information from the link, i.e., from a file associated to the link, that tells the presentational client 25 which server to connect to and what application to request.

-Security Features
+Security Features:

-The droplet-enabled client/server system 10, configured and operating in accordance with the present invention, includes security capabilities for password and encryptionprotected storage and transmission of information, that is, 55 information transmitted within the communication protocol, message format and event channel, discussed above, between the client computers 20 and server computers, e.g., 30 and 40.
+The droplet-enabled client/server system 10, configured and operating in accordance with the present invention, includes security capabilities for password and encryption-protected storage and transmission of information, that is, information transmitted within the communication protocol, message format and event channel, discussed above, between the client computers $\bf 20$ and server computers, e.g., $\bf 30$ and $\bf 40$.

-To substantially protect misappropriate of passwords, passwords are digested prior to transmission by using MD5 or similar conventions.
+To substantially protect misappropriate of passwords, 45 passwords are digested prior to transmission by using MD5 or similar conventions.
 Similarly, within applications that request passwords, hashing is performed as passwords are not transmitted in plain text, even on encrypted channels.
 When a password must be typed into a system, the characters are cloaked, i.e., each character display is represented by an asterisk.

 Encryption routines are used within the system 10.
-As part of an initial protocol negotiation between client and server, the server may specify that some or all of the transmissions may be compressed.
+As part of an initial protocol negotiation between client and server, the server may specify that some or all of the transmissions 55 may be compressed.
 Where processing power constraints are not prohibitive, the system 10 uses SSL as a standard mechanism to establish common keys.
-Where processing power constraints are at issued, alternative mechanisms and encryption algorithms may be substituted such as, for example, HTTP tunneling.
-Substitute algorithms are subject 10 to security review and must be as reliable as the primary
+Where processing power constraints are at issued, alternative mechanisms and encryption algorithms may be substituted such as, for example, 60 HTTP tunneling.
+Substitute algorithms are subject to security review and must be as reliable as the primary algorithm.